Haas Factory Team: Car No. 41 history

 On August 17, 2024, Haas Factory Team announced that it signed Sam Mayer to drive the No. 41 car in 2025.
-Mayer started the season with a second place finish at Daytona.
+Mayer started the season with a second-place finish at Daytona.
 After staying consistent throughout the year, he won at Iowa, earning Ford its first win that year.
 On October 28, 2025, it was announced that Ryan Sieg will drive the No. 41 in the season-finale at Phoenix, after Mayer was suspended one race for intentionally wrecking Jeb Burton after the checkered flag at Martinsville in the week after.

+Mayer started his 2026 season with a 31st place DNF at Daytona.
+He won the pole at both Atlanta races and spring Las Vegas race.